viswanathct/kart/ReadMe.md

   * 1700  Introduced string templating.
   * 1723  Decided to remove unaggregated items from grouped results, instead of forcing aggregation, so to ease the generation of nested data.
   * 1749  Introduced the creation of anonymous structures, through nested values.
+  * 2030  Decided to have space agnostic data and meta-data.

+* 180112

+  * 1205  Introduced a ui method, choose.
+  * 1609  Introduced \* notation to allow for dynamic overlays.